idanmashaal/Now2ai-RTL-Fixer/PRIVACY_POLICY.md

 ## How to Verify Our Claims

 The extension is open source, and you can verify our privacy claims by:
-1. Examining the source code in our GitHub repository
+1. Examining the source code in our GitHub repository at https://github.com/idanmashaal/Now2ai-RTL-Fixer (or your actual GitHub URL)
 2. Using Chrome's developer tools to monitor network activity (you'll see there are no outgoing connections)
 3. Inspecting what's stored in Chrome's storage via chrome://extensions